Clinical SGA Panel Shares Everything You Ever Wondered about Life as a Clinical Student

 Students who take time for wellness tend to do better in clinicals than those who constantly work and study.
 Yes, it’s important to study and prepare for those high-stakes exams but it’s also important to decompress and prioritize your health and wellness.
 Take your off day to watch a show or talk on the phone with friends and family for an hour.
 Stay on top of your health by meal prepping (not all hospitals have healthy food options), taking the stairs, and scheduling time to sleep.
 Especially after an overnight shift, you need to make sure you set aside the proper amount of time to rest.

 And remember that the CSGA is a resource for all students.
-Talk with your representative about what you are feeling or what you might need so that he or she can advocate to make that happen.
+Talk with your representative about what you are feeling or what you might need so that he or she can advocate for making that happen.
 AUC has comprehensive wellness services available and the CSGA will soon be launching a clinical care team to help students as they navigate the clinical years.